GiorgioMB/UniversityProjects/Quantum Circuit Classification/README.md

-# Quantum Circuit Classification Project - BSDSA
+# Quantum Circuit Classification Project
 ## Overview
 This repository explores the application of quantum computing techniques for various binary classification problems.
 Utilizing quantum circuits, this project aims to process and classify binary image data, demonstrating the potential benefits of quantum superposition and entanglement in achieving effective classification with a compact feature map.